alire-project/alire/doc/unicode.md

 UTF-8-encoded strings are more memory-efficient, but cannot be used to iterate over characters without help of support libraries. `Wide_Wide_Strings` retain the 1:1 index-to-character ratio, so they are efficient for such iterations.
-`Wide_Strings`, which normally hold UTF-16, are probably a middle-ground not useful in general anymore.
+`Wide_Strings`, which are defined to hold 2-byte Unicode code points (although conceivably they could also be used with UTF-16), are probably a middle-ground not useful in general anymore.

 ## Migrating 'old' code